saswatsam786/NodeJS-Monolithic/README.md

 ## Contribution

 Contributions are welcome!
-If you'd like to contribute to the project, you can raise issue and start working.
+Please feel free to raise the issue and start working if you'd like to contribute to the project.

 **Happy Food Ordering! 🍔🍕🍣**